Victoria HarbourCats: 2016

-The HarbourCats set a WCL record for wins in a single season, finishing with a 40-14 regular season mark.
+The HarbourCats set a WCL record for wins in a single season, finishing with a 40–14 regular season mark.
 They won the WCL's North Division First Half Pennant with a 23–4 record, qualifying for the playoffs for the first time in franchise history, and the first time for a Victoria-based baseball team since 1954.
 The pennant was clinched in Victoria on June 30 in front of a WCL-record crowd of 5,133.
 Between June 5 and July 1, the team won a WCL-record 19 consecutive games.
 Attendance increased for the fourth straight year to an average of 2,239 per game, which ranked ninth in North America among summer league clubs.

 2017

+On June 8, 2017, Claire Eccles played her first game as part of the HarbourCats, making her the first woman to play in the WCL.

 The HarbourCats finished 29-25 and reached the playoffs for the second consecutive season, winning the WCL's North Division Second Half Pennant on the season's final day.
 They would go on to win the franchise's first-ever playoff game and series over the Kelowna Falcons, qualifying for their first-ever WCL Championship Series, where they would fall in three games to the Corvallis Knights.